-Sernova is also collaborating with international pharmaceutical partners to evaluate various insulinproducing cell technologies using different approaches combining Sernova and partner technologies to create best in class therapeutics.
-This includes a collaboration with a global pharmaceutical company to assess an advanced glucose-responsive stem cell technology in our Cell Pouch.
+Sernova is also working to expand collaborations with international pharmaceutical partners to evaluate various insulin-producing cell technologies using different approaches combining Sernova and partner technologies to create best in class therapeutic.
+This includes collaboration with a global pharmaceutical company to assess an advanced glucose-responsive stem cell technology in our Cell Pouch.
 In addition, a collaboration with an international pharmaceutical company to study Sernova's Cell Pouch in a large animal diabetes model has been conducted.
 The collaboration involved the study of safety, survival, and efficacy of locally immune protected therapeutic islets in our Cell Pouch in a proof-of-concept study.